danomation/SharedCanvas/README.md

-install the req libraries. configure the history_file_path in the server.py. set your domain/ip where needed.
+open port 6979 for the socket.
+Install a webserver such as nginx and serve the HTML file. install the req libraries. configure the history_file_path in the server.py. set your domain/ip where needed.
 Requires webserver.